roclancy/isovalent-all/README.md

 # Isovalent EKS all in one script
 MAC OS

-All in one script to create 2 AWS EKS clusters, Install Cilium, Hubble Relay, Hubble UI and Cluster Mesh
+All in one script to create 2 AWS EKS clusters, Install Cilium, Hubble Relay, Hubble UI and Cluster Mesh on the 2 newly created EKS Clusters

 Pre-requisites Requirements